Profile

 1. 1

-Sift the semolina flour onto a clean surface and mix it with the sugar, diced lard, egg yolks, cinnamon and orange zest.
+Sift the semolina onto your work surface and mix in the sugar, diced lard, egg yolks, cinnamon, and orange zest.

 2. 2